Liposomal Vitamin C and the Bladder

 The liposomal vitamin C was encapsulated in 500mg dosages and was in an ascorbic acid form.
 I was almost certain that I would be fine with liposomal ascorbic acid and thought that if not, any adverse bladder symptoms would present quickly and would vanish upon ceasing the supplement.
 I hoped its unusual and superior absorption would mean less excretion via the urine, thus avoiding any bladder irritation.

 I was very wrong.
 At first all seemed well – I took only a gram a day in divided doses and had expected that any reaction would come within the first two days.
 It seemed not to – I felt a touch more sensitive than usual, but was also just coming off my period, which often has a similar effect.
 About four days in, I knew I was in trouble.
-I stopped taking it, drank lots of water, took some extra Desert Harvest Aloe Vera Capsules, and hoped everything would settle down.
+I stopped taking it, drank lots of water, took some extra aloe vera capsules, and hoped everything would settle down.
 However, by the following evening, I had a full-blown cystitis attack to deal with.
 It was sufficiently severe to prevent me from sleeping, to resist painkillers and to have me sitting in a tub of cool water at 3am.
 I had not become dehydrated and I had not used or done anything differently apart from introducing the liposomal vitamin C.

 Days after stopping the supplement, I am still experiencing cystitis symptoms.
 I improved slightly for a couple of days, but as soon as I relaxed my treatment protocol, it came back with a vengeance.
 I therefore still need to keep my urine alkaline, drink plenty of fluids, and maintain a supplement and medicine regime to soothe the pain.
 I think this will have to continue for a number of weeks, which is obviously inconvenient, costly and stressful.
 Having had almost a year of persistent genital arousal disorder to contend with after my last bout of cystitis, I am also worried that I will be paying the price for my experimentation for a considerable period of time.